Bullying

 Westdale Junior School has a zero-tolerance approach to bullying.
 As well as marking national Anti-bullying Week every year, the PSHE curriculum teaches pupils about being successful citizens throughout every year group.

-We expect all member of our school to be kind.
+We expect all members of our school community to be kind.
 Our school rules encourage pupils to think and act in a positive manner:

 - Be respectful